spacetelescope/poppy/docs/relnotes.rst

 **Software Infrastructure Updates and Internals:**

  * Continuous integration system migrated to Github Actions, replacing previous use of Travis CI. (:pr: by :user:`shanosborne`)
- * Updates to recommended (not minimum) dependency versions to track latest numpy, scipy (various PRs by :user:`shanosborne`)
+ * Updates to recommended (not minimum) dependency versions to track latest numpy, scipy, etc (various PRs by :user:`shanosborne`)
  * Swap to use of base ``synphot`` rather than ``stsynphot`` package, to avoid dependency on many GBs of reference data. (:pr:`421` by :user:`mperrin`)